nathancy/Pi-Robotics/README.md

 # Pi-Blockchain

-Python code used to run an autonomous robot built using Arduino, Raspberry Pi, and LIDAR, and blockchain technology.
-The robot initially turns the LIDAR to the left, right, and center to calibrate by taking 5 readings, removes outliers and returns a median value.
+Python code used to run an autonomous robot built using Arduino, Raspberry Pi, servos, motors, ultrasonic sensors, LIDAR sensors, XBee, and blockchain technology.
+The robot initially turns the LIDAR to the left, right, and center to determine the longest direction through multiple readings, removes outliers, and returns a median value.
 It then moves in the direction of the farthest distance.
-THe robot takes readings while in motion.
-If it encounters an obstacle, it stops and calibrates again to determine the next direction.
+THe robot takes readings while in motion for collision checking.
+If it encounters an obstacle, it stops and calibrates again to determine and move in the next direction.

 This repository contains several modules:
 * LIDAR_test - LIDAR sensor test module
 * motor_test - Motor test module
 * servo_test - Servo test module
 * ultrasonic_test - Ultrasonic sensor test module
+* xbee_test - XBee test module
+* demos/ - Test demos for autonomous cars

 Run with program with:
 ```